 5. Provide customer service.
 Any direct-to-customer or outwardly facing team member can prove to be a treasure trove of potential blog topics.
 Whether a customer service representative, waitress, tax consultant or receptionist, questions they field each day can yield topics worth exploring on your professional blog – some inquiries/topics may be as simple as how your company handles returns.
 All feedback is useful and can assist in jiggering creative ideas for future posts; if one person takes the time to enquire, there are likely a dozen more who didn’t, but would love to know the answer.
 Research your responses and transform them into informative blog posts.

 Axia’s blog has consistently earned recognition as an Editor’s Pick at PR News thanks to its progressive and consistent focus on industry issues.
 Your blog, too, can become a highly followed resource if you make an investment in it.

-For more information on how Axia can help you make the most of your PR and marketing dollars, subscribe to our free 60-Second Impact newsletter.
+For more information on how Axia can help you make the most of your PR and marketing dollars, subscribe to our 60-Second Impact newsletter.